Entries will be accepted from May 1st - May 31st, 2014

 Incomplete applications will not be submitted to the judges for evaluation.

-Announcement of the awards will be made by mail as soon as a decision has been made.
-The names of winners will be announced on the ARC Website.
+Announcement of the awards will be made by email shortly after a decision has been made.
+The names of winners will be announced and an example of their work will also be published on the ARC Website.

 Suggested Entries: Portraits rendered from life, landscapes, still lifes, paintings from life, drawings or paintings from the figure (nude), cast studies in charcoal or grisaille palette, or completed thematic works.